developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Wireless LAN Configuration - Hotspot Band 2.4GHz Channel

-This Managed Configuration allows an Administrator using an EMM to configure the single 2.4 HGHz Channel in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device and should be specified if and only if the value ***2.4GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Band**.
+This Managed Configuration allows an Administrator using an EMM to configure the single 2.4 HGHz Channel in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device and should be specified only if the value ***2.4GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Band**.

 #### Wireless LAN Configuration - Hotspot Band 5GHz Channel

-This Managed Configuration allows an Administrator using an EMM to configure the single 5.0GHz Channel in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device and should be specified if and only if the value ***5GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Band**.
+This Managed Configuration allows an Administrator using an EMM to configure the single 5.0GHz Channel in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device and should be specified only if the value ***5GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Band**.

 #### Wireless LAN Configuration - Hotspot Security Mode